twiz-/split-analytics/README.md

     end
 ```

  I've changed back the method to randomly choose an element from the split tests array.
-This is like the bare bones of split testing but works for our purposes.
-Shadow and bridge are just names of split test I'm running.
-This could be anything but it must match your views.
+This is the bare bones of split testing but works for our purposes. `shadow` and `bridge` are just names of split tests I'm running.
+This could be anything but it should match your views.

- So, now that you are setting a variant update your controller for a page you are testing to respond to it.
+Now that you are setting a variant, update your controller for a page you are testing to respond to it.
 For example, if I'm running a test on my home marketing page to see what copy or design performs better I would update something like this.

  ```ruby